Skip to Main Content

 Frequently asked questions

-• You should consider a short-term business loan if your company needs money now and can repay it quickly.
+• You should consider a short-term loan if your business needs money now and can repay it quickly.
 Usually, you’ll be able to borrow somewhere between $50,000 and $100,000, and you’ll often need to repay it in a year or less, although some short-term loans offer a term of up to 24 months.

 • Yes.
 Getting a short-term business loan with bad credit is possible, but it will come with high rates and fees.
 If you have time, it pays to build your credit and improve your chances of approval so you can find an affordable option.